ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_modes_of_variability.rst

 Overview
 --------

 The goal of this recipe is to compute modes of variability from a reference/observational dataset and a set of climate projections and calculate the root-mean-square error between the mean anomalies obtained for the clusters from the reference and projection data sets.
 This is done through K-means clustering applied either directly to the spatial data or after computing the EOFs.

 The user can specify the number of clusters to be computed.

-The recipe output consist of netcdf files of the time series of the cluster occurrences, the mean anomaly corresponding to each cluster at each location and the corresponding p-value, for both the observed and projected weather regimes and the RMSE between them.
+The recipe's output consist of netcdf files of the time series of the cluster occurrences, the mean anomaly corresponding to each cluster at each location and the corresponding p-value, for both the observed and projected weather regimes and the RMSE between them.

 Available recipes and diagnostics